ibm-cloud-docs/CDN/limits-and-max-values.md

 Yes, the combined limit is 75 entries per CDN.

-## What is the largest file size that can be delivered via Akamai CDN?
+## What is the largest file size that can be delivered through Akamai CDN?

 Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response for the default performance configuration.
 If Large File Optimization is enabled, file downloads up to 320GB are possible.